-

 Pigeonhole Podcast 18: Deafness, Disability, and Incarceration with Talila Lewis

 Listen to this post: [The podcast audio is at the bottom of the page.]
-Today’s episode is a rebroadcast of an interview I did with Talila TL Lewis in 2017.
-TL takes a critical, much-needed look at issues around ableism, audism, sanism, and racism in the carceral system.
+Today’s episode is a rebroadcast of an interview I did with Talila A. Lewis in 2017.
+Talila takes a critical, much-needed look at issues around ableism, audism, sanism, and racism in the carceral system.
 We only talked briefly about HEARD (Helping…

 -